 13. Tearing is a bitch

 You may suffer from a lot of pain down there if you tore in labor (and you can’t take a painkiller, because you’re breastfeeding).
-You’ll never know if you tear in labor or not, so a great idea would be prepare some padsicles in advance.
-They will help with the pain and promote faster recovery.
-Read on to learn the easiest way of making them.
+You’ll never know if you tear in labor or not, so a great idea would be to prepare some

 My friend, on the contrary, tore herself pretty roughly and since we gave birth one day apart, I personally saw her suffering.
 So tearing is no cool.
 Try your best to prevent it.
 The best advice from my midwife was taking Evening Primrose Oil and massaging myself down there with the Motherlove Birth Oil in labor.